 Bitcoin Price Will Be a Function of Adoption

-For example, say that over the next 10 years, 100 million individuals worldwide adopt Bitcoin as a store of value (to the same extent gold is used today), but no one adopts it as his or her currency, and annual US dollar inflation is 3% over the entire period.
+For example, say that over the next 10 years, 100 million individuals worldwide adopt Bitcoin as a store of value (to the same extent gold is used today), but no one adopts it as a currency, and annual US dollar inflation is 3% over the entire period.
 By 2021, each of these individuals would need to own an average of $400 × 1.0310 or around $540 worth of bitcoins.
 Multiplying this figure by 100 million gives us around $54 billion worth of bitcoins needed by all these individuals as a group in 2021.
 Dividing this last figure by the number of bitcoins then outstanding, around 18.3 million, we obtain $2,950 per bitcoin, or $2.95 per milli-bitcoin (a thousandth of a bitcoin) – so, in the order of a few US dollars per milli-bitcoin.

-For a more optimistic (likely unrealistic) scenario, say that over the next 20 years a billion people adopt Bitcoin both as their currency and as a store of value (to the same extent gold is used today), and annual US dollar inflation over the period is 3%.
+For a more optimistic (likely unrealistic) scenario, say that over the next 20 years a billion people adopt Bitcoin both as currency and store of value (to the same extent gold is used today), and annual US dollar inflation over the period is 3%.
 By 2031, each of these individuals would need to own an average of ($650+$400) × 1.0320 or around $1,900 worth of bitcoins.
 Multiplying this figure by a billion gives us around $1.9 trillion worth of bitcoins needed by the whole group in 2031.
 Dividing this last figure by the number of bitcoins then outstanding, 21 million, we obtain a price of over $90,000 per bitcoin, or $0.09 per micro-bitcoin (a millionth of a bitcoin) – so, in the order of a handful of US cents per micro-bitcoin.

 One thing becomes evident to me from this exercise: should Bitcoin ever gain wide adoption, its price should rise by at least several orders of magnitude.
 The forecast, of course, will vary widely depending on the assumptions used, so I would encourage you to play with them and reach your own conclusion.